cristiklein/simpy/docs/topical_guides/porting_from_simpy2.rst

 the PEM to either the global ``activate()`` function or the corresponding ``Simulation`` method.

-Process in SimPy 3 can be any Python generator function---normal functions or instance methods.
+A process in SimPy 3 can be any Python generator function---normal functions or instance methods.
 Hence, they are now just called process functions.
 They usually require a reference to the :class:`~simpy.core.Environment` to interact with, but this is completely optional.

-Processes are now started by passing the process generator to the environment's :meth:`~simpy.core.Environment.start()` method.
+Processes are can be started by creating a :class:`~simpy.events.Process` instance and passing the generator to it.
+The environment provides a shortcut for this: :meth:`~simpy.core.Environment.process()`.

 **SimPy 2**